 A wide range of approaches can be used to address restrictions in the gluteal muscles.
 Each case of gluteal restriction should be assessed and treated as a unique dysfunction specific to the individual.
 Some cases may only involve local structures (gluteus medius, maximus, or minimus muscles), while others may involve a more extensive kinetic chain (psoas, hamstrings, or adductor muscles).

-The video below demonstrates some procedures that can be used to release restrictions in the Gluteus Maximus muscle.
-Often, treating the Gmax is combined with addressing other structures in a larger kinetic chain, including osseous joints.
+The video below demonstrates some procedures for releasing restrictions in the Gluteus Maximus muscle.
+Often, treating the Gmax is combined with addressing other structures in a larger kinetic chain, including osseous structures.

 Gluteus Maximus Release - (MSR):